Anti - Slavery and Human Trafficking Statement

 Steps

-PSL has not, to its knowledge, conducted any business with another organisation which has been found to have involved itself with modern slavery.
+The Group has not, to its knowledge, conducted any business with another organisation which has been found to have involved itself with modern slavery.

 5. Responsibility